whtouche/wdi_6_js_demo_objects/README.md

 ## Object Creation Patterns.

 The problem with Object Literals is that they can get very tedious.
-For example, if we have to create a new object literal for each Person and there are many peoople.
+For example, if we have to create a new object literal for each Person and there are many people.

 Or I may want to add a property or change a method for a person then I MUST do this for every single person in the app!